suic86/devops-challenge-solution/README.md

 ## Problem

-In its current state, the specification can only be executed once.
+In its current state, the test can only be executed once.
-When the specification is executed a second time, the test would return an error because there already are persons in the database from the previous run.
+When the test is executed a second time, the test would return an error because there already are persons in the database from the previous run.
-Therefore, the number of persons in the specification would no longer match.
+Therefore, the number of persons in the test would no longer match.

 ## Goal